 - State grants (some require separate application)

-- Messiah College grants and scholarships based on financial need (no separate application necessary)
+- Messiah University grants and scholarships based on financial need (no separate application necessary)

 Renewing your FAFSA (for continuing students)

 Any current student who filed a FAFSA for the previous year will receive a reminder to complete the Renewal Application on-line.
 The on-line Renewal Application contains the information that the student entered on the previous year’s application.
 The student simply needs to update any items that have changed.
 Renewal applicants should also use the DRT to roll tax data into the FAFSA.
 This will result in the quickest and smoothest filing process.

 NOTE: Previous school codes will not be rolled over; please enter Messiah University’s code: 003298.